-Important: You must unpack the files from a computer that is running a Windows-based operating system, even if you are unpacking the files to a computer running another operating system.
+Important: You must unpack the files from a computer that is running a Windows operating system, even if you are unpacking the files to a computer running another operating system.

-- Download the latest version of the ServerGuide Scripting Toolkit packaged-for-Web executable file from the IBM Systems Management Software: Download/Electronic Support Web page.
-See "IBM deployment resources on the World Wide Web" on page viii for more information. - 2.
-From a computer running a Windows-based operating system, run the packaged-for-Web executable file that you downloaded in step 1. - 3.
+- 1. Download the latest version of the ServerGuide Scripting Toolkit packaged-for-Web executable file from the IBM Systems Management Software: Download/Electronic Support Web page.
+See "IBM deployment resources on the World Wide Web" on page viii for information. - 2.
+From a computer running a Windows operating system, run the packaged-for-Web executable file that you downloaded in step 1. - 3.
 When the "License Agreement" window opens, read the information; then, select I accept the terms in the license agreement and click Next.

-4. When the "Location to Save Files" window opens, type the fully-qualified directory name where you want to unpack the files in the Save Files in folder field; then, click Next.
-The source tree (see "Configuring the source tree" on page 8) is created, and the files are unpacked to the location you specified.
+4. When the "Location to Save Files" window opens, type the fully qualified directory name where you want to unpack the files in the Save Files in folder field; then, click Next.
+The source tree (see "Configuring the source tree" on page 8) is created, and the files are unpacked to the location that you specified.
+The default location is c:\sqshare.

 - a.
-The location specified here must be the network shared directory for ServerGuide Scripting Toolkit files, operating system images, and device drivers to reside.
-The default location is c:\sgshare. - b.
-The name of the share must comply with the DOS 8.3 file naming convention. - c.
-When unpacking the files to a computer running Linux, the network share must be accessible from the computer you are using to unpack the files.
+If you are performing a network-based installation, the location that you specify must be the network shared directory for ServerGuide Scripting Toolkit files, operating-system images, and device drivers. - b.
+If you are performing a network-based installation, make sure that the directory to which you unpacked the files is a shared network directory. - The name of the share must comply with the DOS 8.3 file naming convention. - d.
+When you are unpacking the files to a computer running Linux, the network share must be accessible from the computer you are using to unpack the files.
 See your Linux operating-system documentation or help files for information about installing and configuring Samba. - 5.
-When the "InstallShield Wizard Complete" window opens, click Finish. - 6.
-If you have not already done so, make sure that the directory to which you unpacked the files is a shared network directory.
+When the "InstallShield Wizard Complete" window opens, click Finish.